 The answer is: they’re nothing to worry about.
 The specs are caused by unincorporated baking soda.
 This is what can make the crust look super brown.

-If you’re ever making bread, that’s why you should combine baking soda thoroughly with the dry ingredients, before mixing in the liquids, because baking soda reacts with water.
+If you’re ever making bread, you should combine baking soda thoroughly with the dry ingredients before mixing in the liquids because baking soda reacts with water.
 This helps the bread with even leavening.

 How To Store Bread

-To protect your bread’s shelf life once opened, make sure to store it properly.
+To protect your bread’s shelf life once opened, store it properly.
 There are three options.

-One option is to store your bread in a cool and dark place, such as a cupboard.
-Humidity, heat, and light are all of the worst enemies of bread, and they can also cause mold and fungus to develop.
+One option is to store your bread in a cool, dark place, such as a cupboard.
+Humidity, heat, and light are all bread’s worst enemies, and they can also cause mold and fungus to develop.

 Your best bet is to keep your bread in a fridge or cupboard, to keep it completely mold-free and delicious.

 Tightly sealing the bread in a wrap bag can also be beneficial in slowing the bread’s aging process.
-This helps to keep moisture away from the bread and prevents the crust from getting too ropey, whilst allowing the inside to stay soft.
+This helps to keep moisture away from the bread and prevents the crust from deteriorating while allowing the inside to stay soft.

 Crunchy crusts and soft bread.
 Mmm!

-Otherwise, the wrap bag can also be substituted with a tea towel or cling film, thin plastic which can be wrapped around the bread for short-term preservation.
+Otherwise, the wrap bag can also be substituted with a tea towel or cling film wrapped around the bread for short-term preservation.